Saramambin/Curso2025-2026-DataScience/HandsOn/Group07/selfAssessmentHandsOn4.md

 ## Comments on the self-assessment

-* The RML mapping was carefully aligned with the ontology created in Assignment 2.
+* The RML mapping was made to match with the ontology created in Assignment 2.
-* The CSV underwent thorough cleaning in Assignment 3, ensuring compatibility with datatype requirements and correct RDF generation.
 * Each observation was modeled as an instance of `aq:AirQualityObservation` with multiple daily values attached via `aq:hasValue`.
 * Stations and pollutants were generated as independent individuals and linked to each observation.
-* All generated individuals include human-readable labels and consistent URIs following the group naming strategy.
+* All generated individuals include readable labels and consistent URIs following the group naming strategy.
 * The final RDF results were validated using custom SPARQL queries included in `rdf/queries.sparql`.